Black Conservationists and Scientists Who Led The Way

-Some of the people on this list are well known.
+Some of the Black leaders on this list are well known.
 Some lesser so.
 But all of them have made an indelible mark on the understanding and preservation of our natural world.
 They have served as trailblazers in fields that have not always had the benefit of a diversity of voices.
-We at The Nature Conservancy believe that conservation is best advanced by the leadership and contributions of people with widely diverse backgrounds, experiences and identities.
+We at The Nature Conservancy believe that science and conservation are best advanced by the leadership and contributions of people with widely diverse backgrounds, experiences and identities, who reflect the communities they serve.
 They inspire us, during Black History Month and every month.

 George Washington Carver

-The first African American to earn a Bachelor of Science degree in 1894, George Washington Carver was a world-renowned American botanist and lover of nature who devoted his life to helping farmers successfully grow their crops.
-He’s most know for inventing over 300 uses for the peanut and developing methods to prevent soil depletion.
+Born into slavery, George Washington Carver became the first African American to earn a Bachelor of Science degree in 1894.
+He was a world-renowned American botanist and lover of nature who devoted his life to helping farmers successfully grow their crops.
+He’s most known for inventing over 300 uses for the peanut and developing methods to prevent soil depletion.
 After his death in 1943, President Franklin D. Roosevelt signed legislation for Carver to receive his own monument, an honor previously only granted to presidents George Washington and Abraham Lincoln.
 The George Washington Carver National Monument now stands in Diamond, Missouri.

 Lisa Perez Jackson